 Pure audio is one of the highest quality ways of enjoying High Definition music.
 What's more, you may already have all the playback equipment required; without even knowing it!
 The format used is Blu-ray so a Blu-ray player connected via HDMI to an AV receiver will give you direct access to this great HD audio format.
 The vast majority of recordings also offer the option of surround sound.
 Finally, you can usually switch between stereo, 5.1 and 7.1 channels via the colour 'fastext' buttons on your Blu-ray remote.

-Pure direct, or simply ‘direct’, is a mode found on many pieces of hi-fi equipment that enables you to enjoy the very best sound quality.
-Essentially, this mode bypasses many of the controls, such as bass and treble controls, to give you a ‘purer’ signal.
+Pure Direct, Source Direct or simply ‘Direct’, is a mode found on many pieces of hi-fi and AV equipment that enables you to enjoy the very best sound quality.
+Essentially, this mode bypasses many of the controls, such as bass, treble and balance controls, to give you a ‘purer’ signal.
 As this method shortens the signal path the information takes on its journey through an amplifier, it also benefits the purity of the sound in that respect.

 PVR (personal video recorder)/DVR (digital video recorder)